Twitterature: Collaborative works

 Neil Gaiman coined the term "interactive twovel" for an experiment in involving his Twitter followers in collaborating with him on a novel.
 This was conducted with BBC America Audio Books.
 The first tweet from Gaiman was as shown on the right.
 Then, he invited his readers to continue the story under the hashtag #bbcawdio.
 The result was published as an audiobook under the title Hearts, Keys and Puppetry, with the author given as Neil Gaiman & Twitterverse.
 Teju Cole sent lines from his short story "Hafiz" to other Twitter users and then retweeted them to assemble the story.

 History

-Twitter was launched in 2006, and the first Twitter novels appeared in 2008.
+X was launched as Twitter in 2006, and the first novels on the platform appeared in 2008.
 The origins of the term Twitterature are hard to determine, but it was popularized by Aciman and Rensin's book.
 Since then, the phenomenon has been discussed in the arts and culture sections of several major newspapers.

 Twitterature has been called a literary genre but is more accurately an adaptation of various genres to social media.
 The writing is often experimental or playful, with some authors or initiators seeking to find out how the medium of Twitter affects storytelling or how a story spreads through the medium.
 A Swedish site titled Nanoismer.se was launched in 2011 to "challenge people to write deeper than what Twitter is for."